Fun-paqued cooking from the Middle Ages

 Échaudé - a traditional French Easter delicacy

 The Échaudé takes its name from the French and means, literally, “scalded”.
-Hurled briefly into boiling water before being chucked into a hot oven, this Easter speciality (hence the awful pun) hales from the Middle Ages, in whose times unlucky humans were wont to suffer a similar fate.
+Hurled briefly into boiling water before being thrown into a hot oven, this Easter speciality (hence the awful pun) hails from the Middle Ages, in whose times unlucky humans were wont to suffer a similar fate.

-These were baked and photographed at La Capeline, Place Centrale, Vieux Nice, but can be found in most ancient Provençal towns, of which there are many.
+These were baked and photographed at La Capeline, Place Centrale, Vieux Nice, but can be found in most ancient Provençal towns, in which there are usually as many bakers as their are pubs in Irish towns.

 Leave a Reply